Documentation

 Summary

 This data product summarizes the adoption of herbicide-tolerant and insect-resistant corn, cotton, and soybeans.
-Data are provided by year, State, and genetically engineered seed trait, as obtained by USDA's National Agricultural Statistics Service (NASS) in the Crops/Stocks Survey (or Agricultural Survey) for 2000–23.
-The Agricultural Survey began including questions about GE adoption rates for corn, cotton, and soybean in 2000, so data from other sources are needed to estimate GE adoption rates for 1996–99.
+Data are provided by year, State, and genetically engineered seed trait, as obtained by USDA's National Agricultural Statistics Service (NASS) in the Crops/Stocks Survey (or Agricultural Survey) for 2000–24.
+The Agricultural Survey began including questions about GE adoption rates for corn, cotton, and soybeans in 2000; data from other sources are used to estimate GE adoption rates for 1996–99 (see details below).

 Data Sources